 I documented back in 2012 that it took 100 days to refinance my mortgage.
 It was a painful experience given just two years before it only took 45 days to refinance.
 I was anxious the refinance wouldn’t go through because once you don’t have any W2 income, you are DEAD TO BANKS.
 I was determined to save an extra $300+ in mortgage interest a month if it killed me.
 Definitely refinance your mortgage BEFORE you quit or engineer your layoff folks.

-Now that it’s 2015 and the economy seems to be much better, you’d think that getting a loan would be a little easier.
+Now we’re heading into 2017 and the economy seems to be much better, you’d think that getting a loan would be a little easier.
 Nope.
 Getting a mortgage is as brutal as ever.
 Let me share my latest journey.

 THE NEVER ENDING MORTGAGE APPLICATION PROCESS